Maikxx/performance-matters-1819/README.md

 ![Audit score after tweaking service worker](./docs/final-benchmark-score.png)

+As you can see in the image, there are just a few things that could be even more optimized where I did not have time for, which I put in the [future enhancements](#Future-enhancements) section below.

 ## Future enhancements

-* [X] Add more styling to make the application more appealing.
-* [X] Update docs images.
-* [ ] Add infinite scrolling to prevent enourmous amounts of DOM elements to be rendered at once.
+* Infinite scrolling to prevent enourmous amounts of DOM elements to be rendered at once.
-* [ ] Add HTTP2.
+* HTTP2.

 ## Technologies used